jake-stewart/jfind.nvim/README.md

 Lua Jfind Interface
 -------------------
+This section is useful if you want to create your own fuzzy finders using jfind, or if you want to understand the configuration better.

+### The jfind function
 This plugin provides the `jfind()` function, which can be accessed via `require("jfind").jfind`.
 This function opens a tmux or nvim popup based on user configuration, performs fuzzy finding, and calls a provided callback with